Internal Medicine and Emergency Medicine Update for Primary Care

 Evidence-Based Approach to Complementary and Alternative Treatments

-Objectives: 1) Review complementary and alternative treatments commonly used by patients 2) Discuss the evidence of the benefits for complementary and alternative treatments 3) Review the harms, side effects, and drug interactions of complementary and alternative treatments
+Objectives: 1) Review complementary and alternative treatments commonly used by patients 2) Discuss the evidence of the benefits for complementary and alternative treatments 3) Review the harms, side-effects, and drug interactions of complementary and alternative treatments

-Wilderness Medicine: Snakes, Spiders, Scorpions
+Wilderness Medicine: Snakes, Spiders, and Scorpions

-Heat-Related Illness
+Heat-Related Illness [30 mins]

-Marine Envenomations
+Marine Envenomations [30 mins]

 Please Note: Content is subject to change without notice.
 Please refer to the activity website for the most current information.